 - The date

 This is where you make your pitch.
-Again, be specific in your solutions.
-Let the customer know what deliverables you will provide, your methodology, the milestones your project will go through, and the timeframe for when your new client can expect them.
+Be specific in your solutions.
+Let the customer know the deliverables you will provide, your methodology, your project’s milestones, and the timeframe for when your new client can expect them.
 In most cases, it makes sense to use bullet points to explain your solution clearly and succinctly.

 Returning to the example of the social media marketing company above, solutions in their business proposal could include:

-Use active voice and describe what you will do for them.
-A great proposal is one that makes the reader understand the ways that your business will go to work for them.
+Use an active voice and describe what you will do for them.
+An excellent proposal makes the reader understand the ways that your business will go to work for them.

 Now is the time to talk more about yourself.
 Details in this section should still be focused on client needs but can go further into your background and history.
 You have probably already written some of what would belong here in your business’s “About Us” page on your website.

 Be as specific as possible when describing your qualifications, using numbers whenever it makes sense.
 Detail the experience that is most relevant to your potential customer.
 Some details you could include in this section include:

 - Educational background